Kristina01111000/Drws_site/README.md

 - Put logos of the podcasts next to the links on podcast page Make a draft copy of the homepage first

-Change the starburst to say “Click here to gain access to Dr. W’s 4 Element Self-Renewal System for FREE HERE” Takes them to the sign up page
-Signup page goes to getting started page https://growingholistically.com/get-started-with-the-4e-self-renewal-system/ Edit https://growingholistically.com/get-started-with-the-4e-self-renewal-system/ so it doesn’t keep mentioning patreon Make the edits i think it needs to not be too redundant but also looks good, talk about it next week Make it easier to sign up
-Switch patreon links to the sign up page
 Start with the wellness check and the tabulator, then other stuff They have to make an account on growing holistically to get the tabulator The wellness check can be done by anybody
 Double check that joining gh is easy
-Go through the sign up process to make sure the text is good still Check that https://growingholistically.com/discover-your-4-element-personhood-score/ is correctly linked everywhere The entire learning program is going to be available for free on patreon See if there is a default password for everybody, don’t think so
+Check that https://growingholistically.com/discover-your-4-element-personhood-score/ is correctly linked everywhere The entire learning program is going to be available for free on patreon See if there is a default password for everybody, don’t think so